StevenBlack/vocab/million-dollar-words.md

 eructed."
 Pronounced EE-RUCT.

+### escalation of commitment
+Cognitive bias: escalation of commitment is a human behavior pattern in which an individual or group facing increasingly negative outcomes from a decision, action, or investment nevertheless continues the behavior instead of altering course.
+The actor maintains behaviors that are irrational, but align with previous decisions and actions.

 ### eschatology
 The branch of theology that is concerned with such final things as death and Last Judgment; Heaven and Hell; the ultimate destiny of humankind.